Current potential patches: Background

 The formalism of these magnetic-surface-generating current sheets was developed by Merkel \cite{NESCOIL:1987} and used to successfully develop coil sets for W7-AS and HSX.
 Merkel extended the winding surface from infinitesimally separated, as in the Rehker and Wobig formulation, to a surface placed an arbitrary distance away from the desired magnetic surface.
 Merkel posed the problem as solving for what is now known as the current potential $\Phi$.
 Details of the formulation may be found In Landreman 2017 \cite{REGCOIL:2017}.

 $\Phi$ is known as the current potential, the magnetic surface generating stream function.

 and has two terms: the non-secular and secular (also known as single-valued and multi-valued) components.
-The secular components are $I_\theta(\zeta/2\pi) + I_\zeta(\theta/2\pi)$ which increase unbounded with poloidal and toroidal transits by $2\pi$.
+The secular components increase by $I_\theta$ for each toroidal transit and $I_\zeta$ for each poloidal transit of the torus.
 The non-secular components

-are single-valued functions, typically in the Fourier basis.
+are single-valued functions which are typically written as Fourier series.
 The non-secular terms are degrees of freedom for generating the desired magnetic field.
-The secular terms are degrees of freedom for the current potential. $I_p$ is fixed by the toroidal flux passing through the plasma. $I_t$ is a degree of freedom to control whether the current potential is helical or not, and provides the magnetic flux passing through the hole in the torus.
-If $I_p=0$ the current potential is unable to produce toroidal flux.
-If $I_p,I_t=0$ the current potential is single-valued.
+The secular terms are degrees of freedom for the current potential. $I_\theta$ is fixed by the toroidal flux passing through the plasma. $I_\zeta$ is a degree of freedom to control whether the current potential is helical or not, and provides the magnetic flux passing through the hole in the torus.
+If $I_\theta=0$ the current potential is unable to produce toroidal flux.
+If $I_\theta,I_\zeta=0$ the current potential is single-valued.

-A prescribed magnetic surface is generated with currents by eliminating normal components of the magnetic field $\mb{B}$ that arise due to its interaction with the surface geometry. $\mb{B}$ can have many sources, such as where $\mb{B}_{\mbox{plasma}}$ is the plasma's contribution to $\mb{B}$, yielding a solenoidal field, and $\mb{B}_{\mbox{external}}$ is the field generated by an external coil set.

-For example, if designing a coil set consisting of windowpane coils and toroidal field coils, one would begin by computing the $\mb{B}_n = \mb{B}_{\mbox{coils}} \cdot \h{n}$ and use this to compute a single-valued current potential to generate windowpane contours.